 How to write kick-ass Unittests

-• Design first & design to test.
-But do not add extra methods juts for testing!
+- Design first & design to test.
+But do not add extra methods just for testing!

-• Always write your unittest first!
-It will start small (jsut checking the public methods and eventually grow with your code)
+- Always write your unit-test first; It will start small (just checking the public methods) and eventually grow with your code.

-• test for success – Test if the method behaves correctly when given parameters in range
+- test for success – Test if the method behaves correctly when given parameters in range; this is were the Test-Driven-Development starts.

 Next to this I would encourage all developers to use Agile development methodologies like Scrum or similar.
 And also: please tweet and blog to give your users an insight of what is going on with your product/software.